Show/Hide Toolbars

 The first message shows the biggest problem in this example.
 The second message was inserted by the Xporter to warn us that the original code was adding a method to a class that exists inside the VO Gui classes.

-Lets fix these problems quickly to be able to compile the app.
-We will add the OCX Later:
+Let's fix these problems quickly so that we can compile the app.
+We will add the OCX later:

 Click on the warning.
 You will see that the XPorter has added a CLASS ToolBar_external_class that inherits from Toolbar.
 The original code was trying to add the ShowButtonmenu method to the existing Toolbar class.

-We can solve this problem, that we have also seen in the VOPAD example by either adding an Extension Method or by subclassing the Toolbar class.
+We can solve this problem, which we have also seen in the VOPAD example, by either adding an Extension Method, or by sub-classing the Toolbar class.

 Change the class name and method declaration.
-We will create 2 overloads, because the symTb parameter is optional:
+We will create two overloads, because the symTb parameter is optional:

 STATIC CLASS ToolBarExtensions